fatih-yavuz/links.dev/README.md

 - Create **a pull request** to add yourself to the registry.yaml file.
 - Create **a new public repository** called "my-links".
 (You can also fork [this](https://github.com/fatih-yavuz/my-links)) This repository should contain two files:
   1. `page.json`, which contains the content of your page.
-  2. [Optional] custom.css, which allows you to customize the look of your page.
+  2. [Optional] `custom.css`, which allows you to customize the look of your page.

 That's it!
 Once you have created your "my-links" repository and opened your pull request, wait for it to be reviewed and approved.
 Once it is merged to the master branch, your page will be visible at: https://links.dev/username